Disjunctive Benders Decomposition: Numerical experiments

 \subsection{Baseline Algorithms}

 \begin{itemize}[leftmargin=*] \item \texttt{EXT}: For all problem instances, we include the extensive formulation \eqref{prob:milp} as a baseline, solved using an off-the-shelf solver. \item \texttt{CBD}: As another baseline, we implement conventional \textsc{BendersBnB} for each problem, where a \textsc{typicalOracle} is invoked via a lazy constraint callback whenever an incumbent solution is identified.
 For \textbf{UFLP}, we use the solver-free \textsc{typicalOracle} proposed in \cite{fischetti2017redesigning}, which exploits the separable structure of the subproblem: once the facility opening decision \( x \) is fixed as $\hat x$, \ref{prob:sub} decomposes into independent continuous knapsack problems—one per customer—with closed-form solutions.
 We adopt the fat version of the method, where individual Benders cuts are generated for each violated customer constraint, which outperforms the slim (aggregated cut) version.
+For \textbf{SNIP}, we use the conventional \textsc{typicalOracle}, in which the subproblem \eqref{prob:sub} is decomposed by scenario and solved via an off-the-shelf solver. \item \texttt{DBD:} For each problem, we implement disjunctive \textsc{BendersBnB}, incorporating the same lazy constraint callback used in \texttt{CBD}, along with an additional user callback.
+This user callback is equipped with \textsc{{disjunctiveOracle}} (Routine~\ref{oracle}) or its approximate version (Routine~\ref{oracle-approx}), both of which internally leverage the same \textsc{typicalOracle} used in the lazy callback.
+The user callback invokes \textsc{{disjunctiveOracle}} (or its approximation) periodically—every 250 fractional nodes—for both \textbf{UFLP} and \textbf{SNIP}. \end{itemize}